xiaoxiae/Cled/README.md

 This dataset can then be imported to Cled either by `File > New`, or by pressing `Ctrl+N`.

 To generate your own dataset, use [Clis](https://github.com/Climber-Apps/Clis/) to generate the hold and wall models and then use `Scripts/ClisImporter.py` to prepare them for usage.
+Note that you will likely need to install a number of Python packages -- to do this, you can follow the [Clis README](https://github.com/Climber-Apps/Clis/) on the \verb|Scripts/requirement.txt| file (see appendix \ref{apx:clissetup}).

 For additional information, see the [thesis](https://github.com/Climber-Apps/Thesis).